christiaanb/SoOSiM/README.md

 (State iface) -> Input (Receive iface) -> Sim (State iface)
 ```

-Where `State iface` is the datatype of your component's internal state.
+Where `State iface` is the datatype of your component's internal state, and `Receive iface` is the datetype of the type of messages the component handles.

 ## SoOSiM API